kyhjonathan/kyhjonathan/README.md

 ### Hi there 👋

-My name is Jonathan, currently a Year 2 Computer Engineering Student studying in National University of Singapore (NUS).
+My name is Jonathan, currently a Computer Engineering Undergradute studying in National University of Singapore (NUS).
 I am looking for an internship!
 Willing and competent intern that provide immediate added value to any company.
+Do contact me on Linkedin for my resume!

+Programming Languages: C, C++, Python, SQL Technologies Used: Jira, Figma, Confluence

 <!--
 **kyhjonathan/kyhjonathan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.